EndPointCorp/end-point-blog/2026/05/codeview.md

 This is a useful proof point in both directions.
 It found real issues, they were real, and I fixed them.
 But it can miss things a human reviewer would catch, and it assigned severities I might have argued with.
 That's the whole "starting point, not verdict" frame in practice; the report is a list of leads, and the value is in the leads it surfaces, not in the score it prints.

+I also ran CodeView on a separate project that had been built heavily with AI assistance.
+It surfaced real issues across the full severity range from low-priority hygiene up to a critical missing-authentication gap, with dead code and other maintainability findings in between.
+The report makes those findings actionable; alongside the detected tech stack and the overall issue distribution, each issue carries a description, the exact file and line, a code snippet, and a suggested fix.
+Seeing why a finding is a finding, not just that one exists, is what turns the report into something worth reading rather than something to glance at.

 ## Limitations

 As I mentioned previously CodeView is an LLM-driven analyzer.
 That means: